ta-data-remote/Project-Week-2-Barcelona/your-project/README.md

 ## Questions & Hypotheses
 - When can we see the highest levels of pollution?
 - Which areas are most affected by pollution?
-- Are there significant changes of pollution levels during the day? during the week?
+- Are there significant changes of pollution levels during the day?
+And during the week?

 ## Dataset
 We used the Urban Evironment Dataset for Barcelona, which offers hourly and daily pollution levels for O3, NO2 and PM10.
+It covers one month of time (November, 2018)

 ## Workflow
 Our first step was to plan our timeline.
-After deciding on our deadlines we divided the project and started a list of questions that could be interesting to explore with our dataset.
+After deciding on our deadlines we divided the project in tasks and investigated a series of questions that could be interesting to explore within our dataset.

 ## Organization
 We used a Kanban board to keep track of our tasks for the project.
 We summarized our necessary steps in this board and had regular check ins everyday.